Monster (Kiss album)

-Monster is the twentieth and final studio album by American rock band Kiss, released on October 9, 2012.
-It was recorded at Conway Recording Studios in Hollywood, California and The Nook in Studio City, Los Angeles.
+Monster is the twentieth and final studio album by the American rock band Kiss, released on October 9, 2012.
+It was recorded at Conway Recording Studios in Hollywood, California and at The Nook in Studio City.
 As with 2009's Sonic Boom, Monster was produced by Paul Stanley and Greg Collins, and featured the lineup of Stanley, Gene Simmons (vocals/bass), Eric Singer (drums/vocals), and Tommy Thayer (guitar/vocals).